benbalter/benbalter.github.com/_posts/2011-06-16-groupon-and-livingsocial.md

 #### Gift Cards?

-First is the question of if a daily deal constitutes a [gift card][10]{: data-proofer-ignore=true}, a legal issue with which both Groupon and [LivingSocial][12] are intimately familiar with, defending at least [12 distinct lawsuits][13].
+First is the question of if a daily deal constitutes a [gift card]( http://www.ncsl.org/research/financial-services-and-commerce/gift-cards-and-certificates-statutes-and-legis.aspx){: data-proofer-ignore="true"}, a legal issue with which both Groupon and [LivingSocial][12] are intimately familiar with, defending at least [12 distinct lawsuits][13].
 Despite the expiration date listed online, in print, and often sent in reminder e-mails, in some states, customers may be eligible to redeem deals long after they expire, or at least have ground to reclaim their initial investment, often at the merchants' expense.

 #### Sales Tax